devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ///Normal State that holds favorite list.
 ///When BLoC receives a FetchEvent during this State,
-///it fetched more wisdom and emits a new IdleSate
+///it fetches more wisdom and emits a new IdleWisdomState
 ///with more wisdoms
 class IdleWisdomState extends WisdomState {
   final List<Wisdom> wisdoms;